University of Victoria: Campus and grounds

 The university offers on-campus housing for over 3,200 students.
 A variety of housing is available, including single and double dormitories, Cluster Housing (apartment-style housing with four people per unit), bachelor and one-bedroom apartments, and family housing.
 Four buildings in one of the oldest residential complexes at the university are named for Emily Carr, Arthur Currie, Margaret Newton, and David Thompson.
 Construction on the South Tower Complex was completed in January 2011.
-The largest residence building in terms of capacity is Ring Road Hall, which holds 294 beds and is split into three wings.
+The largest residence building in terms of capacity is Cheko'nien House, which holds 398 beds.
 The campus has become increasingly cycling-friendly.

 Much of the university estate and endowment lands have been preserved as a nature setting, notably Finnerty Gardens and Mystic Vale, a 4.4 ha forested area and park.
 The large campus is home to deer, owls, ravens, squirrels and many other wild animals native to the area.
 A large population of domestic rabbits was previously a feature of the campus.
 In May 2010, the university began trapping and euthanizing the rabbits as they had been known to put athletes at risk in the playing fields and cause extensive damage to university grounds.
 Local veterinarians offered to perform neutering of the male rabbits.
 As of July 2011, the UVic campus is free of rabbits.
 900 rabbits were saved and sent to shelters.
 The majority of rabbits moved to shelters died between 2011 and 2016, after which the remaining survivors (147 rabbits) were relocated to a private sanctuary in Alberta.